bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 When the timer is ready to fire, set bit 0 of the IS register (R6).

-Later in the main instruction loop, you'll check to see if bit 0 of the IS register is set, and if it is, you'll push the registers on the stack, look up the interrupt handler address in the interrupt vector table at address `0xF8`, and set the PC to it.
+Later in the main instruction loop, you'll check to see if bit 0 of the IS register is set, and if it is, you'll ; the registers on the stack, look up the interrupt handler address in the interrupt vector table at address `0xF8`, and set the PC to it.
 Execution continues in the interrupt handler.